Nevada Wolf Pack and the Vanderbilt Commodores meet - WTOP News

 Charleston, South Carolina; Thursday, 7:30 p.m.
 EST

-BOTTOM LINE: Nevada will take on Vanderbilt at TD Arena in Charleston, South Carolina.
+BOTTOM LINE: Nevada will face Vanderbilt at TD Arena in Charleston, South Carolina.

-Vanderbilt went 9-23 overall with a 5-8 record against non-conference opponents in the 2023-24 season.
-The Commodores averaged 6.1 steals, 2.8 blocks and 9.6 turnovers per game last season.
+Vanderbilt went 9-23 overall with a 5-8 record in non-conference games during the 2023-24 season.
+The Commodores allowed opponents to score 75.9 points per game and shot 45.6% from the field last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.